top of page

 Everything Else But God

-The concept of "universe" as it relates to a supernatural being is not new or novel.
-This concept was used by Paulo Coelho, the author of the best-selling book The Alchemist, which was first published more than 30 years ago.
-And I presume that he wasn't the first to make the connection between the universe and its supernatural tendencies.
-So, while this is not a new concept, it has made its way around over the years, and has now become part of our everyday terminology.
+The concept of the universe in relation to a supernatural being is not novel.
+Paulo Coelho, the author of the best-selling book The Alchemist, which was first published more than 30 years ago, used this concept.
+And I'm sure he wasn't the first to make the link between the universe and its alleged supernatural tendencies.
+I posed a question to myself, and the answer came almost immediately: why don't people just replace the universe with God?
+At the very least, they believe in a higher power.

-Romans 1:21 puts it this way, “For although they knew God, they did not honor him as God or give thanks to him…” 25 says, “…because they exchanged the truth about God for a lie and worshiped and served the creature rather than the Creator, who is blessed forever!
+Romans 1:21 puts it this way, “For although they knew God, they did not honor him as God or give thanks to him…” (Verse 25 provides a reason) “…because they exchanged the truth about God for a lie and worshiped and served the creature rather than the Creator, who is blessed forever!
 Amen.”

-The universe did not give us life.
-The universe cannot save and did not die for the sake of the world, God did (John 3:16).
-Living a life without boundaries, rules, and guidelines will lead to destruction rather than freedom.
-Take a parent for instance, they set boundaries for their kids to protect them, not to tout their freedom.
-True freedom is found when we live within the boundaries that God has established for us.
+God, not the universe, died for the sake of the world to bring salvation to all people.
+Living a life devoid of boundaries, rules, and guidelines will result in destruction rather than freedom.
+Consider a good parent; they set boundaries for their children to protect them and not to harm them.
+There is no freedom without limits.
+True freedom can be found when we live within the boundaries set by God.

-He knows what is good for us because He created everything.
-As a loving Father, He understands the value of rules and, if broken, the need for discipline, because that is how we learn and grow as people, setting great examples for those who come after us.
-Awe and admiration for the things we see around us should not lead us to worship them; rather, the deep sense of beauty we experience as a result of God's handiwork should lead us to worship Him.
+God created everything, so he knows what is best for us.
+He understands the importance of rules as a loving father, and the need for discipline if broken.
+Awe and admiration for the things we see around us should not lead us to worship them, but rather the deep sense of beauty we experience as a result of God’s handiwork, should drive us to worship him.

 What do you think about this post?
 Leave your comments below and remember to like, share, and click the subscribe button at the top of this page, never to miss an update on Let’s Talk Nation Blog.

-Don’t stop here; click this link to explore more on our Wisdom Weekly page.
+Don’t stop here; click this link to explore more on our Culture page.

 All images are courtesy of Unsplash